spollard/josh-works.github.io/_posts/2020-08-03-parents-guide-to-painless-chromebook-setup.md

   </div>
 </div>

-### 2. Meaningful money, but if it saves me 5-25 hours and hard feelings and frustration, I'm all in ($500)
+### 2. Meaningful money, but if it saves you 5-25 hours and hard feelings and frustration, You're All In ($500)

 <div class="stripe_button_container">